 Many auto parts suppliers recycle used motor oil.
 Check this directory for local shops that will accept your used motor oil:

 Household Hazardous Waste

-County specific events, rules, and collection information is available below:
+County specific events, rules, and collection information are available below:

 Help protect Michigan’s water supply and avoid medications falling into the wrong hands – do not flush or pour your expired or unused medications down the drain!
 Bring your expired, unused liquid, tablet or capsule controlled drugs to a disposal location.
 Check below for county specific programs.